 Previous position: She previously served as interim president of the college and was also the vice president of administration and finance and chief financial officer for BCC.
 She has also served as the director of development for WFCR and was the chief advancement officer at the Massachusetts College of Liberal Arts.

 A favorite thing about your new job: There are many things I enjoy about my work, but I draw my greatest inspiration from our students.
-Many of them have overcome, or are dealing with, serious challenges.
-Most of them are making huge sacrifices for a college education or workforce training -- balancing work and family obligations.

 For some, just getting to campus can take several hours by bus.
 Many are the first in their families to pursue an education at this level, often in a language that is not their own.
 Many are returning veterans seeking ways to use their military skills, knowledge, common sense and personal drive to reintegrate into a different kind of society or daily life.